 Hydration is recovery 101.
 When we're training, our body is constantly losing fluids and electrolytes as we sweat.
-But maintaining hydration after we train is connected to reduced fluid loss, performance, a healthier heart rate, and reduced heat stress.
+But maintaining hydration after we train is connected to reduced fluid loss, performance, a healthier heart rate, and reduced heat stress3.
 Jason Williams confirmed: "We tend not to drink as much water when it is cold, but it's important to drink water as well as electrolytes to aid in recovery."
 To stay hydrated during colder months, keep your water or electrolyte beverages room temperature, or even slightly warm.
 You can also incorporate more warm and hydrating foods into your diet, like soups and broths.

 3. Practice dynamic stretching.

 When we think of recovery, stretching is usually top of mind.
 But in the wintertime, we need to be safer about how we get our stretch on.
-The most common type of stretching is known as static stretching, where we hold still in position for an extended period (like a forward fold or quad stretch).
+The most common type of stretching is known as static stretching4, where we hold still in position for an extended period (like a forward fold or quad stretch).
 But because static stretching can lead to injury when your muscles are cold, start with a quick walk or jog to get your blood flowing.
-Or, practice more dynamic stretching, meaning stretching through movement, like arm circles or swinging your leg forward and back.
+Or, practice more dynamic stretching4, meaning stretching through movement, like arm circles or swinging your leg forward and back.

 Stretching is a necessary ingredient to your winter recovery routine, but you need an outfit that will move with you...
 You need the brrr-blocking, four-way stretch of these No-Slip Waistband Leggings.
 Plus, training in the cold means you already have extra layers and factors to work with.
 This no-slip waistband makes sure that fidgeting with your leggings isn't one of them.